Skip to main content

 app.run("localhost", 3000)

-Also, to run the above example, the following Slack app configurations are required.
+To run the above example, the following app configurations are required:

 • Enable Interactivity with a valid Request URL: https://{your-public-domain}/slack/events